Thurles: Famine museum

 St. Mary's church, belonging to the Church of Ireland, is built on the site of another pre-reformation church in Thurles.
 This structure was built by the Normans in the 12th century to provide them with a separate and more exclusive place of worship.
 The building is currently occupied and has a famine museum as well as a war museum.
 The Famine Museum is now closed.

 Library

 Thurles Library is located in the arts centre.

 Thurles Leisure Centre

 In 2003, the county council demolished the old swimming pool with plans to build a new pool which were later scrapped.
 In 2007, a new swimming pool and gym was opened.

 Sport

 Gaelic games

 Thurles Sarsfields and Thurles Gaels are local Gaelic Athletic Association clubs.
 The latter is an amalgamation of three longstanding clubs, Thurles Kickhams, Rahealty and Thurles Fennellys and have their pitch in Kickham Park on the Mill Road in Thurles.

 Association football

 There are a number of association football (soccer) clubs in the area.
-These include Peake Villa (founded 1967 and playing in Tower Grounds), Thurles Town F.C. (playing in the Greyhound Stadium), Borroway Rovers (restarted 2002 and playing at Loughtagalla Park), Thurles Celtic (founded 2007 also Loughtagalla Park), and Suirside Wanderers (founded 2009 playing in the Vocational School grounds).
+These include Peake Villa (founded 1967 and playing in Tower Grounds) and Borroway Rovers (restarted 2002 and playing at Loughtagalla Park).
+Previous clubs included Thurles Town F.C. (playing in the Greyhound Stadium), Thurles Celtic (founded 2007, also Loughtagalla Park), and Suirside Wanderers (founded 2009 playing in the Vocational School grounds).